 You can use the simple pointer syntax to get data from Multiples of files pointed to by other files.
 The RADIOLOGY EXAM file described above points to the PATIENT file (#2) by way of the EXAMINEE field.
 In the PATIENT file (#2) there is a DIAGNOSIS Multiple.
-You could obtain a list of diagnoses associated with RADIOLOGY EXAM file entries by doing the following:
+You could obtain a list of diagnoses associated with RADIOLOGY EXAM file entries by doing what is shown in Figure 47: